 This is a Dutch cultivar from 1988 by Henk Kujif and Sons.
 Has showy flowers densely arranged, about 15 - 25 flowers per tuft, which open progressively.
-Like the 'Grandiflora,' the flowers are somewhat spaced out and not as close together as with the varieties of Campsis radicans.
+Like "Grandiflora," the flowers are somewhat spaced apart and not as close together as with the Campsis radicans varieties.
 It may develop seedpods.
-'Indian Summer' is a self-climber and develops adhesive roots, but it is best to provide it with a support system, which allows it to grow like 'Madame Galen' up to about 10m high.
+"Indian Summer" is a self-climber and develops adhesive roots, but it is best to provide it with a support system, which allows it to grow like "Madame Galen" up to about 10 m high.
 Good frost resistance.
 Refer to the trumpet vine general information for guidance on location, pruning, suitable cable systems, etc..

 Campsis tagliabuana "Indian Summer"®, Kujif / Holland, protected cultivar, reproduction / propagation prohibited.